 Written in the 60s and made into a popular film, it’s a brilliant read.

 3. A Traveller In Time

 Written in 1939, A Traveller In Time by Alison Uttley has to be one of the first time travel books for kids.

 The time travel here is very simple – no tardis!.
 But the challenge is not just can heroine Penelope change time but can she change history?

 Staying with her uncle and aunt in an ancient house that once belonged to the Babbington family, Penelope finds herself back at the heart of the Babbington Plot to free Mary Queen of Scots and destroy Queen Elizabeth.

-Very deservedly republished by Penguin last year, Traveller In Time is a beautifully written book that opens up Elizabethen history to kids.
+Very deservedly republished by Penguin, Traveller In Time is a beautifully written book that opens up Elizabethan history to kids.

 4. Tom’s Midnight Garden

 Tom’s Midnight Garden by Philippa Pearce is another beautifully written book that shows you don’t need tech to explore the idea that time – as the Doctor said – is all a bit “wibbly wobbly” and not really linear at all.